-The Ultimate Transition – Managing a Major Corporate Restructuring in midst of the Brazilian Economic Turmoil just two months upon graduation
+Managing a Major Corporate Restructuring just 2 months upon graduation

 Diego Carneiro Barreto has the confident delivery of a person who knows that he is well prepared.
 Addressing the MBA class of 2015, he described how IMD helped him rise to the challenge of a very complex situation.

 When Barreto started his 2014 IMD MBA, he was Global head of corporate finance and IR with his employer of four years, but after he graduated from IMD, he was catapulted into the strategy of the group as Head of corporate development.
 Barreto had acquired invaluable management skills at IMD, but nevertheless this was not the ordinary promotion of a gifted young man.

 From finance to financial strategy

 During his year in Lausanne, the company that employed him, engineering and construction conglomerate Grupo OAS – the third largest in Brazil with $4.0 billion in gross revenue – was identified as one of the 23 firms that had taken part in an alleged kickback and bribe scandal surrounding the state-controlled oil company Petroleo Brasileiro SA, or Petrobras, accusations that the company vehemently denies.